The study programme is under revision for the autumn semester of 2021.

 This programme is a good choice for you if you have a sound professional foundation and are strongly motivated to develop further as a performing artist at a high level.
 This programme will enable you to become an active, reflective and inquisitive artist.

 In the Master’s programme in performance, you will encounter other dedicated students and outstanding professors from Norway and abroad.
-You will have an unusually valuable opportunity to pursue in-depth study, and as a student, you are the focus of the teaching activities.
+You will have a precious opportunity to pursue in-depth study, and as a student, you are the focus of the teaching activities.
 You will also participate in a collaborative and dynamic learning environment in an inclusive social community.

 When you have completed your studies

-When you have completed your studies, your path will lead to professions in music or to music research at doctoral level.
-The objective of many students in the Master of Music Performance programme is to qualify for permanent positions, but an increasingly large number of students also aim at establishing careers as freelance musicians, often alternating between playing, teaching, composing, producing, conducting and managing.
+When you have completed your studies, your path will lead to music or music research professions at the doctoral level.
+The objective of many students in the Master of Music Performance programme is to qualify for permanent positions.
+Still, an increasingly large number of students also aim at establishing careers as freelance musicians, often alternating between playing, teaching, composing, producing, conducting and managing.
 The possibilities and combinations are endless.